project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/177-bert-glover-on-investing-over-600m-into-regenerative-farms-in-the-us-and-australia-and-selling-soil-carbon-credits-to-microsoft.md

 ---
-title: 177 Bert Glover on investing over $600M into regenerative farms in the US and Australia and selling soil carbon credits to Microsoft
+title: 177 Bert Glover On Investing Over 600m Into Regenerative Farms In The Us And Australia And Selling Soil Carbon Credits To Microsoft
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-07-12)